cynotek/pygame-platformer/README.md

 - Make power-ups give points to the player.
 - Make a bad item which takes points away from the player.
 - Add a prize other than a coin and give it a point value.
-- If you kill enemies (in the 'Hard' section), award different point values based on the type of enemy killed.
 - Display hearts/max rather than just hearts.
 - Update the display_stats function so that it shows the name of the current level.
 - Add a victory sound that plays when the game is won.
+This should play instead of the normal end-of-level sound.
+- If you kill enemies (in the 'Hard' section), award different point values based on the type of enemy killed.

 ### Medium

-- Create your own custom artwork. http://www.piskelapp.com/ is a good site for this.
+- Create your own custom artwork for one animated entity in the game.
+Entities that only flip when they change directions are not considered animated.
+Animation should include multiple frames such as when the hero runs. http://www.piskelapp.com/ is a good site for this.
+- Create your own custom artwork for at least three animated entities in the game.
 - Design a complex standard level.
 Your level should be at least 60 blocks long.
 - Create levels which takes place on a different planets.
 You can modify the gravity and terminal velocity in the level data to create the physics you want.
 (A gravity of less than 1 will make the world 'bouncier'.)
 Use space-themed backdrops for your levels.
 - Create a game with at least 4 levels total.
 Levels should be significantly different in layout and each should be at least 60 block long.